fn twice(comptime num: u32) u32 {

 }

-Now, the key component of this function is the length argument.
+argument.
 This argument is used to determine the size of the array that is produced by the function.
 Let’s think about the consequences of that.
-If the size of the array is dependent on the value assigned to the length argument, this means that the data type of the output of the function depends on the value of this length argument.
+If the size of the array is dependent on the value assigned to the length

 Let this statement sink for a bit in your mind.
-As I described at Section 1.2.2, Zig is a strongly-typed language, specially on function declarations.
+As I described at Section 1.2.2, Zig is a strongly-typed language, especially on function declarations.
 So every time we write a function in Zig, we have to annotate the data type of the value returned by the function.
 But how can we do that, if this data type depends on the value given to the argument of the function?

 Hey!
-You have annotated that this function should return a [3]i64 value, but I got a [40]i64 value instead!
-This doesn’t look right!
+You have annotated that this function should return a

-So how can you solve this problem?
-How do we overcome this barrier?
-This is when the type keyword comes in.
-This type keyword is basically saying to the zig compiler that this function will return some type, but it doesn’t know yet what exactly type that is.
+compiler that this function will return some data type as output, but it doesn’t know yet what exactly data type that is.
 We will talk more about this at Section 12.2.

 12.1.2 Applying over an expression

-When you apply the comptime keyword over an expression, then, it is garanteed that the zig compiler will execute this expression at compile-time.
-If for some reason, this expression cannot be executed at compile-time (e.g. for example, maybe this expression depends on a value that is only known at runtime), then, the zig compiler will raise a compilation error.
+compiler will execute this expression at compile-time.
+If for some reason, this expression cannot be executed at compile-time (e.g. for example, maybe this expression depends on a value that is only known at runtime), then, the zig

-Take this example from the official documentation of Zig (Zig Software Foundation 2024).
-We are executing the same fibonacci() function both at runtime, and, at compile-time.
-The function is by default executed at runtime, but because we use the comptime keyword at the second “try expression”, this expression is executed at compile-time.
+function both at runtime, and, at compile-time.
+The function is by default executed at runtime, but because we use the comptime

 This might be a bit confusing for some people.
 Yes!
-When I say that this expression is executed at compile-time, I mean that this expression is compiled and executed while the zig compiler is compiling your Zig source code.
+When I say that this expression is executed at compile-time, I mean that this expression is compiled and executed while the zig

 const expect = @import("std").testing.expect;